slatedocs/slate/source/index.html.md

 ```

 This action is the most basic of all.
 When a move action is attempted, the destination tile must be within reachable distance and it must be empty.
 If another player is standing on that tile, the action will fail.
 Players cannot step on walls.
 A player can walk on lava but will suffer heavy damage.
 Keep in mind your bot CANNOT move in a diagonal direction.
-You must first move in X then Y, or Y then X
+You must first move in X then Y, or Y then X. Your player is position (0,0).

 Parameter | Type | Description
 --------- | ------- | -----------